-If this is checked (the default), KeyWords will compute the full frequency in the case of lemmatised items.
-For example if GO represents WENT, GOES etc. and GO alone had a frequency of 10 but the whole set GO, WENT, GONE etc. totalled 100, then its frequency will be counted as 100.
-If unchecked, GO would count only 10.
+If this is checked, KeyWords will compute the keyness of each lemmatised item.
+For example if GO represents WENT, GOES etc. and GO alone had a frequency of 10 but the whole set GO, WENT, GONE etc. totalled 100,

-To compute a plot is hard work as all the KWs have to be concordanced so as to work out where they crop up.
-To compute links between each KW is much harder work again and can take time especially if your KWs include some which occur thousands or hundreds of times in the text.
+Max. link calc. frequency: to compute a plot is hard work as all the KWs have to be concordanced so as to work out where they crop up.
+To then compute links between each KW can take time especially if your KWs include some which occur thousands or hundreds of times in the text.
 To keep this process more manageable, you can set a default.
 Here 2000 means that any KW which occurs more than 2000 times in the text will not be used for computing links.
 (It will still appear in the plots and list of KWs, of course.)